Vie-Rus/Bash-Scripts/README.md

         $ ./<file.sh>

     + BasicUnixCommand.tex
-        - In bash scripts you need to use unix commands, this tex file has some basic unix commands.
+        - In bash scripts you need to use unix commands, this tex file has some basic unix commands and definations
+        - To edit the script use:
+            $ nano BasicUnixCommand.tex
+        - To view as PDF, run:
+            $ pdflatex BasicUnixCommand.tex

 # Basic
     + Adding > .sh